The link between Great, great leadership and death

 They see something in the world, small or large…that is simply wrong.
 “Hell no…not on my watch.”
 And it stirs in them a passion that takes them above any petty concerns about ego, status, wealth or fame.

-This might be Ray Anderson turning his carpet manufacturing company from being a producer of toxic waste products to becoming the exemplar of cradle to cradle manufacturing.
-Or Steve Jobs insistence that technology be beautiful and easy to use.
+This might be Ray Anderson turning his carpet manufacturing company from being a producer of toxic waste products to becoming the exemplar of cradle-to-cradle manufacturing.
+Or Steve Jobs’ insistence that technology be beautiful and easy to use.

 But what, you might well ask, has this to do with death?

-In our present society we avoid at all costs the conversation about death.
+In our present society, we avoid at all costs the conversation about death.
 We do all we can to preserve the image of youth.
 We discount eldership and wisdom.
-In the process we remove the single greatest polarity we have when considering a WELL lived life.
+In the process, we remove the single greatest polarity we have when considering a WELL-lived life.
 It is only by facing our death, by knowing that all of this will be done soon, that we can really access our deepest passion.

 And it is on our deepest passion that we find our greatest purpose, our greatest contribution.
-The voice of ours that rises from the depth of our soul and simply cannot be silenced.
+The voice of ours that rises from the depths of our soul and simply cannot be silenced.
 Will not be silenced.

-Yet the irony is the impetus to discover our voice and purpose is love.
+Yet the irony is that the impetus to discover our voice and purpose is love.
 Not some flimsy love that dances in the breeze, but an ocean of love that knows the depths and the heavens and endures all manner of insults, unflinching.

-After working with CEO’s, leaders and entrepreneurs for near 20 years, I know one thing.
+After working with CEO’s, leaders and entrepreneurs for nearly 20 years, I know one thing.
 That at their core, what they really want is to do something of real value for society.
 Something that is bigger than they will ever be.
 Bigger than a legacy.
-They want to move from their deepest passion, the truth at any price including the price of their life, and contribute to humanity with love as their ground, their field and their purpose.
+They want to move from their deepest passion, the truth at any price, including the price of their life, and contribute to humanity with love as their ground, their field and their purpose.

 In a world obsessed with perfection, with wanting our leader exemplars to be perfect, with finding it far easier to tear down another than stand up to be counted, we are desperate for real leadership.

 Time now, me thinks, that I step up.
 What about you?
-(This is the whole purpose behind my new project, 2.23AM.)

 “Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to help me make the big choices in life.